-But this particular year it was a hard drive – the day before Christmas eve.
-We had not quite reached Frankfurt airport and impressive Squaire, constructed over a railway station: an enormous “groundscraper” (a large building that is only around a dozen stories high but which greatly extends horizontally) like some gargantuan rounded cuboid-shaped animal brooding next to the motorway, just past the airport.
+But this particular year it was a hard drive – on the day before Christmas Eve.
+We had not quite reached Frankfurt airport and the impressive Squaire, constructed over a railway station: an enormous “groundscraper” (a large building that is only around a dozen stories high but which greatly extends horizontally) like some gargantuan rounded cuboid-shaped animal brooding next to the motorway, just past the airport.

-We had stopped at a service station and this was the place where the car conked out.
+We had stopped at a service station and this was the place where the car decided to conk out.
+It was a French car – they have their own minds.
 If there was any luck involved in this, at least it happened at a service station, rather than on the highway.
 We asked in the restaurant and they directed us to a phone the other side of the car park.
 “This is going to cost an arm and a leg,” was my first thought.
 We waited for about forty five minutes.

 A young mechanic in a breakdown truck arrived.
 He spoke good English, which he was keen to practice.
 He told us about his brother who lived in England… and I still worried about the impending cost.

 “It will drive for a bit,” he told us, “follow me slowly.”
 He took us through a service exit to a nearby garage which was just closing for the holiday season.
-Here he persuaded the mechanics to replace the part needed while we waited.
+I understood enough German to clock that he persuaded the mechanics to replace the part needed while we waited.
 It cost us about fifty euros, but he did have a debate with the mechanics there about how it was Christmas and the charitable thing to do would be to do half an hour’s worth of overtime to help travellers get home to their family for Christmas.
 I thanked him profusely for that and then broached the big one: “How much do we owe you?”

 “It is Christmas,” he told me.
 “No charge.
 Have a safe journey back to your family.”
+A random act of kindness.
 Need I say more about my experiences in Germany?